Robert D. Blackwill: Early life, education, and Peace Corps service

-Blackwill was born August 8, 1939, in Kellogg, Idaho and grew up in Kansas.
-In June 2001, at his Senate confirmation hearings to become ambassador to India, he said, "From my boyhood on the Great Plains, I brought back east more than 30 years ago the values of Kansas and its people: honesty, candor, compassion, hard work, a dogged stamina in the face of challenge and adversity, a sense of humor, a recognition of one's own limitations, and a deep and abiding love of country."
+Blackwill was born on August 8, 1939, in Kellogg, Idaho and grew up in Kansas.
+In June 2001, at a Senate confirmation hearings to become ambassador to India, he said, "From my boyhood on the Great Plains, I brought back east more than 30 years ago the values of Kansas and its people: honesty, candor, compassion, hard work, a dogged stamina in the face of challenge and adversity, a sense of humor, a recognition of one's own limitations, and a deep and abiding love of country."
 He earned a B.A. from Wichita State University.

 Blackwill served as a Peace Corps volunteer in Malawi from 1964 to 1966.
 While in the Peace Corps, he served with writer Paul Theroux, who Blackwill later described as "the glorious American writer who was my friend in the Peace Corps in Africa more than thirty years ago".
 In an interview with Rediff News on June 27, 2006, Blackwill was asked if he was still in contact with Theroux, and he replied, "Not recently.
 But I just finished reading his new novel, Blinding Light.
 It is terrific."